PyGreSQL/PyGreSQL/docs/contents/pg/module.rst

     :type typ: str or list
     :param cast: the typecast function to be set for the specified type(s)
     :type typ: str or int

+The typecast function must take one string object as argument and return a Python object into which the PostgreSQL type shall be casted.
+If the function takes another parameter named *connection*, then the current database connection will also be passed to the typecast function.
+This may sometimes be necessary to look up certain database settings.

 .. versionadded:: 5.0